killercup/trpl-ebook/book_src/trpl/iterators.md

 let one_to_one_hundred = (1..101).collect::<Vec<i32>>();
 ```

-If you remember, the `::<>` syntax allows us to give a type hint,
+If you remember, the [`::<>` syntax](generics.html#resolving-ambiguities)
-and so we tell it that we want a vector of integers.
-You don't always
+allows us to give a type hint that tells the compiler we want a vector of
-need to use the whole type, though.
-Using a `_` will let you provide
+integers.
+You don't always need to use the whole type, though.
+Using a `_`
-a partial hint:
+will let you provide a partial hint:

 ```rust
 let one_to_one_hundred = (1..101).collect::<Vec<_>>();